Aga Syed Mehdi

-Aga Syed Mehdi (19 February 1959 – 3 November 2000) was a prominent Kashmiri Shia leader and social activist.
-He was son of Aga Syed Mustafa Moosavi.
+Aga Syed Mehdi (19 February 1959 – 3 November 2000) was a prominent Shia cleric and politician from the Kashmir region.
+He belonged to the influential Aga family, known for their religious leadership within the Shia Muslim community.
+Aga Syed Mehdi played an important role in local politics and religious matters in Jammu and Kashmir, particularly advocating for the rights and interests of the Shia population.

 He was assassinated in an IED blast on Friday 3 November 2000.

 Life and education

 Aga Syed Mehdi was born in Budgam, Kashmir into the prominent Aga family.
 He studied at Baab-ul-Ilm and subsequently received Maulawi Fazil from Jamia Bab-ul-Ilm, Budgam.
 He joined Anjuman E Sharie Shian as a member by the age of 22.
 He rose into prominence among the people for his philanthropic works.
 Later he joined Indian National Congress and participated in MP elections in 1998.
-During the time of 1990's Kashmir insurgency, Shaheed Aga Syed Mehdi rescued many innocent youth from interrogation centers and army camps detained during crackdowns by Task Force and military.
+During the time of 1990's Kashmir insurgency, Aga Syed Mehdi rescued many innocent youth from interrogation centers and army camps detained during crackdowns by Task Force and military.